ize-app/ize-app.github.io/README.md

 In the same way that the human brain has not kept pace with the accelerating pace of modern life, neither have our tools.
 Online tools often implicitly assume that we work in rigidly-defined, hierarchical teams that are roughly online at the same time and completing most of any given workflow on their tool.

-The result of this mismatch between our tools and the reality of modern online work is ineffectiveness and burnt out.
+The result of this mismatch between our tools and the reality of modern online work is ineffectivness and burnout.
 Contributors are confused about how they can contribute and what decisions have been made.
 Leaders are overwhelmed, drowning in a sea of notifications and bottlenecking their teams.
 We try to define processes to wrangle in the chaos, but it is fragile and quickly forgotten.

 ## Introducing Ize 👀
 _The collective action platform_